 Dogs on the receiving end are also at a disadvantage here, because they can't properly understand the signals from a tail-docked dog (20).

 For example, children may be afraid of dogs without a tail because they associate a “tail wagging” movement with the animal being happy, and the absence of it might be interpreted as the animal being angry.

-What Veterinary Organizations are Saying
+Effects of Tail Docking in Dogs: What Veterinary Organizations Are Saying

 With the exception of specific cases where the health of the dog is affected (tail fracture, tumor removal or complex injuries), the amputation of the dog's tail does not have medical purposes to support it.

-- Dog tail docking is an unnecessary surgical intervention and contrary to the welfare of the animal.
+- Dog tail docking is an unnecessary surgical intervention and is contrary to the welfare of the animal.

 - All organizations are being advised to eliminate tail amputation in dogs and all relevant recommendations from their breed/racial standards.

 - Tail cutting in dogs should be considered an illegal act except in cases where it is therapeutically necessary after a diagnosis made by a professional, and it must carried out by qualified veterinarians, with the use of analgesia and under anesthesia to minimize pain and stress.